All blog posts

 Because work in 2023 is no longer just doing your job and being able to pay your invoices, but is also mainly about being part of something.
 Do you also notice that it is becoming a kind of community here?

-Last weekend we went on a team building with a big campfire and with the boats in Ghent.
-And I said to my boss: this is no longer a company, it's a youth movement.
-You just have to make sure they have their sugar waffle and their campfire and they're happy.
-When I talk about our people, I never say my colleagues, but I really talk about 'my guests'.
-And my guests need to be pampered.
+Last weekend we had a team-building session with a big campfire and boats in Ghent.
+And I told my boss: this isn't a company anymore, it's a youth group.
+You just have to make sure they have their sugar waffle and their campfire, and they're happy.
+When I talk about our people, I never say "my colleagues," I really talk about "my guests."
+And my guests deserve to be pampered.

 So you also do a lot of activities outside of work?

-Sunday we went out to the Fiertel with a number of people.
-In August we are going to do the death march with a dozen people.
-Can you come to an activity, good!
-Then we encourage that.
-But the larger the group, the more people are sick or have to take care of their children.
-Anyway, then it's the next time.
+On Sunday, we went for a walk in the Fiertel with a few people.
+In August, about ten of us will be doing the Dodentocht.
+If you can come to an activity, that's great!
+We encourage it.
+But the larger the group, the more people will be sick or have to care for their children.
+Oh well, next time, right?

 So there are no strings attached?
 You can't force something like that, of course.